 - Student Technology Services (STS) offers free 3D printing for WUSTL students at their South 40 storefront location.
 Print jobs for academic projects take priority, but STS will also print anything for fun on a first-come-first-served basis.
 You must provide a file for printing.
 You may make your own or explore files readily available and downloadable online.

-- Wydown Water is a water delivery service known for stocking student’s dorms with water coolers, but they also offer single-day water cooler rentals for events and catering.
+- WATERDROPd is a water delivery service known for stocking student’s dorms with water coolers, but they also offer single-day water cooler rentals for events and catering.
 Check out their website to learn more about single-day rentals and the services offered.

 - SWAP is a student-owned non-profit organization whose mission is to facilitate the open exchange of physical materials as well as knowledge-based resources among members of the WashU community.
 Students can come into the Trading Post storefront located on the South 40 and freely take from or donate items to the shop!